Knightstone, Weston-super-Mare

 Unless zero rating or an exemption applies, VAT will be added to the bills at the rate applicable.

 We can accept payment by credit card on the basis that you will be charged a handling fee.
 This will be equal to 2.5% of the value of the invoice (including VAT).
-However, if the invoice is more than 30 days old then the handling fee will be increased to 5%.
+However, if the invoice is more than 7 days old then the handling fee will be increased to 5%.

 Payments on Account of Fees and Disbursements

-We generally require a payment in advance in respect of fees and disbursements.
+We generally require payment in advance in respect of fees and disbursements.
 We place any such payments into our client account and apply them, against future bills.

 Documents (Paper or Electronic) Held by Berry Redmond Gordon & Penney LLP